rieckpil/progmot/content/post/one-year-course-release.md

 - [Kazam](https://wiki.ubuntuusers.de/Kazam/) for audio and screen recording
 - [kdenlive](https://kdenlive.org/de/) for video editing and rendering

-Development:
+Application development:

 - private repository on GitHub
 - plain `.md` files inside the repository to structure the modules and lessons
 - IntelliJ IDEA:
-    - use the Presenter View to record your videos (make yourself familiar with the basic IDEA shortcuts to navigate as you're otherwise lost in that view)
+    - use the IDEA's Presenter View to record your videos (make yourself familiar with the basic IDEA shortcuts to navigate as you're otherwise lost in that view) for a bigger font-size and less clutter on the screen
-    - download and active Presentation Assistant plugin to show the shortcuts you're using (a lot of students will ask):
+    - download and active Presentation Assistant plugin to automatically show the shortcuts you're using (a lot of students will ask):

 ![Presentation Assistant Plugin Example](/presentation-assistant-idea-plugin-example.png "Presentation Assistant Plugin Example")

 For the microphone I was using:

 - [Auna Mic](https://rieckpil.de/a/auna-mic)

-As I was only recording my screen and audio, there was no need for a greenscreen, high-resolution camera and a lighting setup.
+As I was only recording my screen and audio, there was no need for a greenscreen, a high-resolution camera, or a lighting setup.
 Had I set up additional equipment for recording more than just my screen, this would have postponed the time I'd have a _good enough_ recording setup.

-The benefit of this approach is that you can have as many misspellings as needed—you just have to reiterate.
+The benefit of recording only audio and the screen is that you can focus on writing code.
+You don't have to coordinate with the camera and can stare at your screen or microphone.
+If you misspelled a sentence, you can reiterate with ease.

-IMHO, for a technical course, that's optional.
+For a first welcome video where you greet your new course participants, it might make sense to show your face to establish a stronger _connection_ with the audience.
+For the rest of a technical course, IMHO, that's optional.
 Sometimes the face of the course instructor also blocks important parts on the screen.
-I'm only hacking letters on the keyboard without much gesture.
+As I'm only hacking some letters into the keyboard, there isn't much gesture anyway.

-If it's bad, you'll figure it out early and can adjust.
-That's way better than procrastinating or trying to get pixel-perfect lessons that nobody will watch because the topic is not convincing.
+It's better to get started with a setup you feel comfortable with than procrastinating or getting pixel-perfect lessons that nobody will watch because the topic is not convincing.

-For a first welcome video where you greet your new course participants, it might make sense to show your face to establish a stronger _connection_ with the audience.
+Once I had the entire recordings for a batch ready, I started the editing process.

-Once I had the entire recordings for the next batch ready, I started the editing process.
 As a first step, I extracted the audio from the recording and opened it in Audacity.
-There I might same adjustments to the sound (e.g. remove background noise).
-I took the Audacity export back to kdenlive and replaced the old audio.
+There I made some adjustments to the audio, like removing background noise.
+I replaced the original audio with the edited soundtrack from Audacity within kdenlive.

-Next, I started video editing.
+Next, I started the actual video editing.
 I added no fancy animations or transitions to the videos and only focussed on removing the misspellings and separating videos.
-So a 90-minute recording block usually resulted in 50 minutes of content split up to 4-5 separate videos.
+A 90-minute recording block usually resulted in 50 minutes of content split up into 4-5 separate video lessons.

 ## The Technical Setup For Hosting the Course